oar-team/kameleon/docs/source/grid5000_tutorial.rst

      export:
        - @base

-We try to build this recipe, it will generate the exact same image as before.
+If we try to build this recipe, it will generate the exact same image as before.
 But the idea here is to change it in order to install the desired software.
 Therefore, we will modify the setup section like this::